 The social outcomes of a democracy should be accommodating social diversity and providing dignity and freedom to the citizens.

-A democracy must fulfil the following two conditions in order to achieve its goal
+A democracy must fulfill the following two conditions in order to achieve its goal

 (i) It is necessary to understand that democracy is not simply ruled by majority opinion.
 The majority always needs to protect the interest of the minority, thus the government’s function is regarded as representation of general interest.